c-thun/10ify/README.md

 This script supports the following operating systems -
 * Ubuntu
-* Ubuntu based distros : PopOS!, Linux Mint, etc.
+* PopOS!
 * Fedora
 * Debian

 ## Dependencies :

 In order to run the script you need to install git.
-For Ubuntu, Ubuntu based distros and Debian users, this can be done by -
+For Ubuntu, PopOS! and Debian users, this can be done by -

 ``` sudo apt install git ```